Half a million S. Korean workers set for 2-week nationwide strike against President Yoon Suk-yeol

 SEOUL – The Korean Confederation of Trade Unions (KCTU), the more militant of the nation’s two largest umbrella labour organisations, has announced two weeks of strikes starting from Monday to call for the resignation of President Yoon Suk-yeol.

-The strikes, expected to involve a total 400,000 to 500,000 workers, comes in protest against Mr Yoon’s proposed labour reform measures and as a broader pushback against perceived anti-union policies.
+The strikes, expected to involve a total 400,000 to 500,000 workers, are in protest against Mr Yoon’s proposed labour reform measures

-On Monday, approximately 3,000 workers, predominantly courier and home appliance repair personnel, will begin the strike, ceasing work to hold a rally at Gwanghwamun Square in the heart of Seoul.
+On Monday, approximately 3,000 workers, predominantly courier and home appliance repair personnel, ceased work to hold a rally at Gwanghwamun Square in the heart of the capital Seoul.

-Following this gathering, more members of the KCTU will join.
+Following this gathering, more members of the KCTU will join in the strike.

 On Wednesday, large-scale rallies are planned across the country, including in the metropolitan cities of Seoul, Daegu, Busan, Gwangju and the southern island of Jeju.